Palmerston North City Library: History

 A library service in Palmerston North dates back to June 1876 with the provision of a reading room available to subscription members only.
 The fledgling service suffered various setbacks including a fire in 1885 which destroyed the entire collection.
 In 1894 the remainder of the library collections were transferred to the local Fire Brigade which had a members library open to public subscription.
 In 1900 the Council restarted a public library service with the opening of a public reading room.
 In 1938 the Council made the library service free to all city residents.
 The library has occupied a number of buildings over the years and the current central library is the 6th location, now occupying the former D.I.C. department store building.

 The former D.I.C. building was registered by the New Zealand Historic Places Trust (since renamed to Heritage New Zealand) on 2 July 1982 as a Category II heritage building with registration number 1256.

+In May 1995, Palmerston North Public Library became the first library in New Zealand to offer a self-checkout machine.